machadi/PDL_1920_groupe-7/README.md

 ## Authors
-As we have already said it this project has been develop by those students
+As we have already said, this project has been developed by those students
 * Jocelin DEGNI
 * Yann ATTOUBE
 * Anderson KONAN